qualcomm-linux/meta-qcom-qim-product-sdk/README.md

 - conf: has layer.conf with qimsdk/tflite/qnn/snpe layer specific configurations

-# How to sync and build the Qualcomm Intelligent Multimedia Product SDK
+# How to sync and build the Qualcomm Intelligent Multimedia SDK

 ## Host Setup and Download the Yocto Project BSP